Robert Johnson (archdeacon of Leicester)

-Robert Johnson (1540 – 1625) was a Church of England cleric and the founder of both Oakham School and Uppingham School.
+Robert Johnson (1540 –23 July 1625) was a Church of England cleric and the founder of both Oakham School and Uppingham School.

-He was a Puritan rector of North Luffenham, Rutland, for 51 years, from 1574 until his death.
-He was also a Canon of Windsor (1572 to 1625) and Archdeacon of Leicester (1591 to 1625), and using the income from these and other church posts he held concurrently, he founded free grammar schools in Oakham and Uppingham in 1584, as well as other charitable institutions.
-He enjoyed the patronage of William Cecil, 1st Baron Burghley.
+He was the Puritan rector of North Luffenham, Rutland, for 51 years, from 1574 until his death.
+He was also Archdeacon of Leicester from 1591 to 1625.
+Using the income from these and other church posts he held concurrently, he founded free grammar schools in Oakham and Uppingham in 1584, as well as other charitable institutions.
+He enjoyed the patronage of Sir Nicholas Bacon, Lord Keeper of the Great Seal, and William Cecil, 1st Baron Burghley.